 Be self-motivated and work for you

-A piece of ballet career advice worth considering is that working is completely different to training; you’re on your own.
+Working is completely different to training; you’re on your own.
 When I first started working as a professional ballet dancer, I thoroughly enjoyed my newfound independence.

 While you still have to practice, train and rehearse, unlike being a student, you have to become your own teacher.
 As you become a more mature dancer, you will become more in tune with your body and what works for you; you’ll know, yourself, when you need to rest, push yourself, carry out some particular stretches because you’re finding something needs strengthening in your technique, or to rehearse a piece so that you get the most out of the rehearsal.